kestra-io/docs/content/docs/03.concepts/labels.md

 In kestra 0.14.0, we've introduced the ability to set execution labels from a dedicated [Labels task](https://kestra.io/plugins/core/tasks/executions/io.kestra.core.tasks.executions.labels).
 This task provides a dynamic way to label your flows, helping with observability, debugging, and monitoring of failures.

-By using this task, you can set custom execution labels to be based on flow inputs, task outputs, or any other dynamic data within the workflow.
+By using this task, you can set custom execution labels based on flow inputs, task outputs, or any other dynamic data within the workflow.
 There are two ways to set labels in this task:

 1. **Using a Map (Key-Value Pairs)**: ideal when the `key` is static and the `value` is dynamic.
-The key is the label name, and the value is a dynamic property derived from the flow inputs or task outputs.
-In the example below, the task `update_labels` override the default label `song` with the output of the `get` task, and adds a new label `artist`.
+The key is the label name, and the value is a dynamic label value that might be derived from the flow inputs or task outputs.
+In the example below, the task `update_labels` overrides the default label `song` with the output of the `get` task, and adds a new label called `artist`.

 ```yaml
 id: labels_override